 The first step on your path to an investment banking career is to get an interview.
-Investment banking is extremely competitive with way more applicants than new hires each year.
-You will often be up against students from Ivy League universities, a high GPA, and multiple internships under their belts.
+Investment banking is extremely competitive with way more applicants than available positions each year.
+You will often be up against students from Ivy League universities, with a high GPAs and multiple internships under their belts.

-Networking is a great way to help your chances of getting an interview.
-If you are at a target school (a school that investment banks recruit directly from) you don’t have to worry as much about networking as if you’re from a non-target school.
+Networking is a great way to increase your chances of getting an interview.
+If you are at a target school (a school that investment banks recruit directly from), then you don’t have to worry as much about networking as if you’re from a non-target school.
 Below are four easy approaches:

 The first round interview will either be on the phone or on campus (if you’re at a target school).
 There are three types of questions you will be asked: problem-solving, technical, and behavioral.
 The first round interview will have all three types of questions, however, there will be more focus on the technical ones.
 The objective of the first round is to quickly screen candidates between those that live up to their resume and those that don’t.

-The final round (often called “Super Day”) will be held on-site with everyone being flown into the office from their respective school or hometown.
+The final round (often called “Super Day”) will be held on-site, with everyone being flown into the office from their respective school or hometown.
 The final round will typically include interviews with several different people, ranging in seniority.
 Generally speaking, the more junior the person interviewing you, the more technical their questions will be, and the more senior the person, the more behavioral their questions will be.
 It’s important to dress right for the interview, which typically means wear a suit that’s black/blue/gray and nothing too bold.
-It’s less about trying to impress them and more about trying not to come across negatively.

 As mentioned above, there are three types of interview questions: problem-solving, technical, and behavioral.
 The link below contains specific examples of each type…

 We have prepared a full example of a real investment banking interview for you to practice with.
 It uses real questions used by investment bankers to hire analysts and associates at a large global bank.